-Once in the Bus Station get on the bus called: LAGUNA DE DUERO-VALLADOLID.
-The ticket costs 1'40 € and there is a bus each hour starting at 10:30 and ending at 22:30.
+Once in the Bus Station search for place number 6 and get on the bus called: LAGUNA DE DUERO-VALLADOLID.
+The ticket costs $1'50 \in$ and there is a bus each hour starting at 10:30 and ending at 22:30.
 You must ask the bus driver to stop at "San Juan de Dios" (Picture 5) (this just for the Saturday (Picture 4: Itinerary for Saturday) (arrival day)).
 For the departure day ask us for information for buses.
 Indeed, we highly recommend tanking a cab.